Menu

 For more information, please refer to the following website.

-Measurement status of radiation dose in the atmosphere in Yokohama Port and radioactivity in seawater (outside site) (Yokohama Port Wharf Co., Ltd.)
+Measurement status of radiation dose in the atmosphere and radioactivity in seawater in Yokohama Port (outside site) (Yokohama Port Wharf Co., Ltd.)

-<Reference> Information about radiation dose
+<Reference> Information on radiation dose

 For inquiries to this page